 9. Future demand for natural gas

-It is expected that demand for natural gas will pick up significantly as oil becomes more costly to use as fuel and partly because of the LNG revolution that has occurred in the industrialized world is gathering pace.
-But it is unlikely that the U.S. will continue to play a major role in the LNG market in 10 to 15 years from now.
-For example, the shipping industry is adapting rapidly to an expansion of available LNG in local ports, that includes cruise ships which aim to use LNG instead of heavy oil in the future, which mostly has to do with fuel emissions.
-The port of Rostock now produces LNG motors for the shipping industry and is in a major expansion phase to ramp up operations due to high demand.
+For example, the shipping industry is quickly adapting to an expansion of LNG supply in the ports here.
+This includes cruise ships looking to use LNG instead of heavy fuel oil in the future, primarily related to fuel emissions.
+The Port of Rostock is now producing LNG engines for shipping and is in a major expansion phase to ramp up operations in response to high demand.